flux-framework/Tutorials/2024-HPCIC-AWS/JupyterNotebook/README.md

 # Create an EKS cluster with autoscaling with default storage
 eksctl create cluster --config-file aws/eksctl-config.yaml

-# Create an EKS cluster with io1 node storage but no autoscaling, used for the RADIUSS 2023 tutorial
+# Create an EKS cluster with io1 node storage but no autoscaling, used for the HPCIC 2024 tutorial
-eksctl create cluster --config-file aws/eksctl-radiuss-tutorial-2023.yaml
+eksctl create cluster --config-file aws/eksctl-hpcic-tutorial-2023.yaml
 ```

 You can find vanilla (manual) instructions [here](https://z2jh.jupyter.org/en/stable/kubernetes/amazon/step-zero-aws-eks.html) if you